 Love Your Kitchen Scale: It’s Not For Baking Only

-Imagine you found this lovely skein of hand dyed lace weight yarn you plan to knit a square shawl diagonally.
-Unfortunately, it’s kind of a one-of-a-kind skein and you only got this one.
-How do you know when to stop increasing and start decreasing again?
+Imagine you found a lovely skein of hand dyed lace weight yarn you plan to knit a shawl with, let’s say an adjustable square shawl for instance.
+Unfortunately, it’s one of a kind and you only got one.
+How do you make sure not to run out of yarn in the middle of your knitting project?

 The answer is simple: as soon as you have used half of your skein.
-But how to know when you used up half of it?
+But how to know when you used up half of it – by magic?
 Counting yards?
+Or by measuring it?

 Yardage And Weight Are Related

 The yarn label should state weight and yardage.
-By weighing your skein you now know exactly how many yards you got – because you now know the weight exactly.
+By weighing your skein you now know exactly how many yards you got – because you now know its weight.

 Any questions so far?
 If yes, feel free to drop me a comment!